prakharnag/holly-eng-take-home-solution/README.md

 - Implement proper TypeScript typing throughout the application
 - Implement server actions where appropriate
 - Do not use a dedicated backend server or database - all data should be stored and retrieved from the JSON files
+  - By dedicated backend server, we mean not setting up separate Node.js, Flask, or other backend services.
+You are permitted to use Next.js built-in server capabilities.
+  - By dedicated database, we mean not setting up a MongoDB, PostgreSQL, MySQL or similar database system.
+All data should be stored and retrieved from JSON files.
 - Clean, maintainable code with clear organization

 ## Submission